Intelligent sampling for multiple change-points in exceedingly long time series with rate guarantees

-However, there is a caveat as far as this theorem is concerned.
-In similar later work (by the same author) on BinSeg in high dimensional settings, see \cite{cho2015multiple}, the same spacing condition appears as Assumption (A1), but it turns out, on the basis of a corrigendum released by the authors \cite{chofrycorrection} that this spacing condition does not ensure consistency of BinSeg in that paper; rather a stronger spacing condition, $\Theta > 6/7$, is needed.
-From our correspondence with the authors, there is strong reason to believe that the $3/4$ in \cite{fryzlewicz2014wild} \emph{should also change to} $6/7$, and accordingly, in the sequel where we focus on a BinSeg based approach, we restrict ourselves to this more stringent regime, to be conservative.
-An alternative is to use wild binary segmentation at Stage 1, which allows the separation between change-points to be of smaller order than BinSeg (therefore allowing more relaxed regimes), but suffers from the downside of increased computation time.
-Details are available in the supplement. \end{remark} We place the following two additional conditions: \begin{enumerate}[label=(M\arabic* (BinSeg)):] \item $\Xi$ (from condition (M3)) is further restricted by $\Xi\in [0,1/7)\,,$ \item $N_1$, from step (ISM2), is chosen so that $N_1=K_1N^\gamma$ for some $K_1>0$ and $\gamma>7\Xi$. \end{enumerate}
+The same spacing condition appears in later work by the same author on BinSeg in high dimensional settings \cite{cho2015multiple}.
+However, there appears to be a caveat.
+A corrigendum to \cite{cho2015multiple} released by the author \cite{chofrycorrection} shows that this spacing condition does not ensure consistency of BinSeg; rather, a stronger spacing condition, $\Theta > 6/7$, is needed.
+From our correspondence with the authors, there is strong reason to believe that the $3/4$ in \cite{fryzlewicz2014wild} \emph{should also change to} $6/7$, and accordingly, in the sequel where we focus on a BinSeg based approach, we restrict ourselves to this more stringent regime, to be conservative. \end{remark} We require the following additional assumptions: \begin{itemize} \item[(M4 (BinSeg))] The error terms of the data sequence are i.i.d. $N(0,\sigma^2)$, where $\sigma$ is a positive constant not dependent on $N$. \item[(M7 (BinSeg))] $\Xi$ (from condition (M3)) is further restricted by $\Xi\in [0,1/7)\,,$ \item[(M8 (BinSeg))] $N_1$, from step (ISM2), is chosen so that $N_1=K_1N^\gamma$ for some $K_1>0$ and $\gamma>7\Xi$. \end{itemize}